 Vera Lee Brown Prize

 This prize is awarded for excellence in history to a senior majoring in history in the regular course.

 The Merle Curti Prize

 This prize is awarded for the best piece of writing on any aspect of American civilization.
-Interested students should submit an electronic copy of their writing (one essay per student), no later than Friday, April 26, to Lyn Minnich, secretary of the History department, wright Hall 227.
+Interested students should submit a .pdf copy of their writing (one essay per student), no later than Friday, April 28 via email to email@example.com.

 Hazel L. Edgerly Prize

 This prize is awarded to a senior honors history student for distinguished work in that subject.

 The history department encourages all students to consider studying abroad, especially in an institution that teaches in a language other than English.

 A student planning to study away from Smith during the academic year or during the summer must consult with a departmental adviser concerning rules for granting credit toward the major or the degree.
 Students must consult with their major adviser for study away both before and after their participation in Junior Year Abroad programs.

 In recent years, history majors and minors have studied on Smith’s Junior Year Abroad programs in Paris, Geneva, Florence and Hamburg.
 They have also studied in consortial programs in Spain, Japan and Mexico.